metalsoft-io/metalcloud-sdk-go/docs/ExtensionInstanceArray.md

 ### NewExtensionInstanceArray

-`func NewExtensionInstanceArray(label string, instanceCount string, serverType string, osTemplate string, ) *ExtensionInstanceArray`
+`func NewExtensionInstanceArray(label string, instanceCount string, serverType string, ) *ExtensionInstanceArray`

 NewExtensionInstanceArray instantiates a new ExtensionInstanceArray object This constructor will assign default values to properties that have it defined,